Bold-org/expo-in-app-provisioning/README.md

 #### Returns:

-A promise that resolves to an `InitializeResult` object on success or `null` if the initialization fails.
+A promise that resolves to an `InitializeResult` object on success or throws an error if it fails.

+Note: It resolves to `null` on iOS if the operation is canceled.

 ---